-- 1) Content (being exposed to harmful material). - 2) Contact (being subjected to harmful online interaction). - 3) Conduct (harmful behaviour e.g. online bullying, sending/receiving explicit images).
+- 1) Content (being exposed to harmful material). - 2) Contact (being subjected to harmful online interaction). - 3) Conduct (harmful behaviour e.g., online bullying, misogynist and misandrist comments, sending/receiving explicit images).

 As part of our ongoing commitment to safeguarding and promoting the welfare of all learners, we provide resources, awareness activities and online tasks to educate learners on the risks associated with using technology and how to stay safe.
 We also ask employers to work with us in helping learners to stay safe online, and we do all we reasonably can to limit learner exposure to online risks and have filters and monitoring systems in place.